 November 30th, 2016 • BPM

-As the new IT Director, one of the primary tasks you inherited is getting a business process management (BPM) implementation up and running.
+As process experts, one of the primary tasks you inherited is getting a business process management (BPM) implementation up and running.
 This project has been dragging on for a long time and management is getting very anxious.
-They want to see something quickly but, as the new director, you want everything you put out to be as perfect as possible.
+They want to see something quickly but, as the process expert, you want everything you put out to be as perfect as possible.

 The worst thing you can do at this point is to try to manhandle the BPM platform chosen by your predecessor and get the thing live as quickly as possible.

 Effective BPM implementation takes a lot of thought and effort.
 Trying to rush it will lead to low adoption rates, inefficiency, and general mayhem.
 Implementing BPM in haste can delay projects, interfere with existing systems, and sap your company’s resources.